AvaProtocol/OAK-docs/_docs/xcm/hrmp-channel.md

   hrmpMaxParathreadInboundChannels: 0
   hrmpChannelMaxMessageSize: 102,400 <===
 ```
 > Besides the above two parameters, the **hrmpSenderDeposit** is also very important, as it states how many relay chain token deposit required for open the channel.
 On Rococo it is 0 ROC, but Polkadot takes 10 DOTs to open a channel and to accept it.
-Note that those funds need to be deposited into the parachain’s **sovereign account**.
+Note that those funds need to be deposited into the parachain’s **sovereign account** ([view on Subscan](https://kusama.subscan.io/parachain/2114)).

 Although we understand the two calls now, we cannot call them directly.
 Why?
 Because those two extrinsics a) happens on Rococo, and b) needs sudo privilege to call.
 Since none of the parachains has that permission they can’t use the `hrmp` extrinsic on Rococo directly.
 The way is to use `polkadotXcm.send` extrinsic from the parachain to send over the `hrmp` call as a payload.